-Office of the Inspector General Oversight of Acuity Performance
+OIG Oversight of Acuity's Performance

-To fulfill our responsibilities under the CFO Act and related legislation for ensuring the quality of the audit work performed, we monitored Acuity's audit of NRC's FY 2017 financial statements by:
+To fulfill our responsibilities under the CFO Act and related legislation for ensuring the quality of the audit work performed, we monitored Acuity's audit of NRC's FY 2018 and 2017 financial statements by:

-- Reviewing Acuity's audit approach and planning. - Evaluating the qualifications and independence of Acuity's auditors. - Monitoring audit progress at key points. - Examining the working papers related to planning and performing the audit and assessing NRC's internal controls.

-- Reviewing Acuity's audit report to ensure compliance with Government Auditing Standards and OMB Bulletin No. 17-03. - Coordinating the issuance of the audit report. - Performing other procedures deemed necessary.
+- Reviewing Acuity's audit approach and planning. - Evaluating the qualifications and independence of Acuity's auditors. - Monitoring audit progress at key points. - Examining the working papers related to planning and performing the audit and assessing NRC's internal controls. - Reviewing Acuity's audit report to ensure compliance with Government Auditing Standards and Office of Management and Budget Bulletin No. 19-01. - Coordinating the issuance of the audit report. - Performing other procedures deemed necessary.

-Acuity is responsible for the attached auditors' report, dated November 7, 2017, and the conclusions expressed therein.
+Acuity is responsible for the attached auditor's report, dated November 7, 2018, and the conclusions expressed therein.
 OIG is responsible for technical and administrative oversight regarding the firm's performance under the terms of the contract.
 Our oversight, as differentiated from an audit in conformance with Government Auditing Standards, was not intended to enable us to express an opinion, and accordingly we do not express an opinion on:

-- NRC's financial statements. - Effectiveness of NRC's internal control over financial reporting. - NRC's compliance with laws and regulations.
+- NRC's financial statements. - Effectiveness of NRC's internal control over financial reporting. - NRC's compliance with laws, regulations, contracts, and grant agreements.